Troubleshooting Sitemap source issues

 Cause: There may be a metadata extraction issue specifically for that item.

 Resolution: Search for reasons why the metadata extraction process wouldn’t be working on your specific item.
-For example, if you’re using a web scraping configuration, open your source.
-Then, validate the following:
+For example, if you’re using a web scraping configuration, access your source configuration and validate the following:

 Title field value selection